sbha/wordgame/README.md

 wordgame('tied')
 [1] "Sorry, the word must contain the letter 'p'."

-# Succcessful entries are stored and can't be used again:
+# Succcessful guesses are stored and can't be used again:
 wordgame('insipid')
 [1] "Sorry, that word has already been used."